Tec 5 William C. P. Brown

 On March 27, 1941, in Cleveland, Ohio, he was inducted into the U.S. Army and sent to Fort Knox, Kentucky, for basic training.
 It was while he was training at Ft.
 Knox that he was assigned to HQ Company of the 192nd Tank Battalion.
 It is not known what his specific job was with the battalion.

 The 192nd was sent to Camp Polk, Louisiana, in the late summer of 1941 to take part in maneuvers.
 During the maneuvers, HQ Company serviced the tanks of the battalion, but they did not actively participate.
 After the maneuvers, the battalion was ordered to Camp Polk instead of returning to Ft.
 Knox.
 On the side of a hill, the battalion learned they were being sent overseas.
-According to members of the battalion, General George Patton was the one who had made the decision.
 Men too old to go overseas were released from federal service and replacements for these men came from the 753rd Tank Battalion.

-Many of the members of the battalion were given leave so that they could say goodbye to family and friends.
-They returned to Camp Polk and traveled by train to San Francisco, California.
-From San Francisco, the tankers were ferried to Ft.
-McDowell on Angel Island.
+Many of the members of the battalion were given furloughs so that they could say goodbye to family and friends.
+They returned to Camp Polk and traveled by train to San Francisco, California, and were ferried to Ft.
+McDowell on Angel Island n the U.S.A.T General Frank M. Coxe.
 On the island they were given physicals and inoculated for tropical diseases.
 Some men were held back for health issues but scheduled to join the battalion at a later date.
 Other men were simply replaced.

 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance.
 The battalion was scheduled to take part in maneuvers with the 194t Tank Battalion.